Javier Cámpora: Veria

 Cámpora debuted for Veria on 24 August 2014 against Skoda Xanthi.
 He also played as a team regular in matchday 2 against OFI in Heraklion.
 He scored his first goal against Kerkyra on 14 August 2014 equalizing Javito's early goal.
 He scored his second goal for Veria in the Greek Cup first matchday against Ermionida.
-He scored his second league goal against PAS Giannina with a close header after Battión's first header in the six yard box.
+He scored his second league goal against PAS Giannina with a close header after Roberto Battión's first header in the six-yard box.
 Cámpora scored his third goal for Veria in a 2–2 home draw against Panionios with an amazing bicycle kick which was named as the best goal of 9th matchday.
 Cámpora has also provide three assists to his teammates.
-He scored his fourth championship goal in a 2–0 home win against Platanias during the thirteen round of Superleague, taking the rebound from Ben's 35 yard shot.
+He scored his fourth championship goal in a 2–0 home win against Platanias during the thirteen round of Superleague, taking the rebound from Ben's 35-yard shot.
 Cámpora scored the opening goal in a 2–0 home win against Niki Volos.
-Javier scored again, in a 2–1 away defeat against Panionios during the Greek Cup.
+Javier scored again, in a 2–1 away defeat against Panionios in the Greek Cup.
 Cámpora's contract was set to expire on 31 June 2015 but it was terminated after mutual consistency on 26 May 2015.
-During his spell at Veria he scored five times, had three assists and appeared in twenty eight league games.
+During his spell at Veria he scored five times, had three assists and appeared in 28 league games.
 He also scored twice in four appearances in the Greek Cup.

+Post-retirement

+Cámpora switched to construction sector and has managed parking lots.
+In addition, he has worked as a football agent.